 We might not know what features will appear yet, but we do know that the 2018 iPhones are very likely to launch on iOS 12, which we will get a preview of at the Apple Worldwide Developer Conference in June 2018.

-We won't know any concrete details on the 2018 iPhone, or iPhones, until they officially launch because while there are plenty of leaks and speculation regarding Apple devices in the run up to their launch, Apple is better than some companies at keeping final press renders under wraps until their announcement.
+We won't know any concrete details on the 2018 iPhone, or iPhones, until they officially launch because while there are always plenty of leaks and speculation regarding Apple devices, Apple is better than some companies at keeping final details under wraps.

 With that in mind, you'll need to keep your expectations under control when reading about the rumours as more often than not, they turn out to be the stuff of dreams rather than reality.

-There is no harm in finding out what might be though so keep checking back as we will update this feature whenever anything new is churned out from the rumour mill.
+Keep checking back as we will update this feature whenever anything new is churned out from the rumour mill.
 Also check out what we're expecting from the new 2018 iPad Pro.